Velfi/babysteps/content/blog/2018-11-01-after-nll-interprocedural-conflicts.md

 There has been discussion on and off about how to solve this problem.
 Clearly, there is a need to permit methods to expose information about which fields they access and how they access those fields, but it's not clear what's the best way to do this.
-There are a number of tradeoffs at play:
+There are a number of trade-offs at play:

 - Adding more concepts to the surface language.
 - Core complexity; this probably involves extending the base borrow checker rules.